 What is Creative Force?

-It is a funding programme for international projects which work though media or the arts to strengthen basic freedoms and rights.
+It is a funding programme for international projects.
+It is open to Swedish organisations and their partners in our target countries who work though media or the arts to strengthen democracy, human rights and freedom of expression.
 It offers two types of grant:

 Who can apply?

 - Any type of organisation which is registered in Sweden.